amtega/ansible_role_docker_engine/README.md

 A list of all the default variables for this role is available in `defaults/main.yml`.

+Keep in mind that by default the role could reboot de host to activate kernel parameters introduced in GRUB.
+To avoid the reboot set `reboot_disable` variable (See `amtega.reboot` role for details).

 ## Example Playbook

 If you want a quick setup on your local machine you can use the `files/setup.yml` playbook: